Bitwise1057/UIHider/README.md

 ## Contributing

-Contributions, bug reports, and feature requests are welcome!
-Feel free to open issues or submit pull requests.
+Bug reports, and feature requests are welcome!
+Feel free to open issues.

 ---